Wordle Has Only One Real Competitor for the Year’s Best Game

 Story

-By contrast, Elden Ring’s has a story, one that draws you in.
+By contrast, Elden Ring has a story, one that draws you in.
 But the game also never beats you over the head with what’s going on.
-Instead, it reveals the dark and labyrinthine lore in a multitude of ways, from gorgeous cutscenes, to detailed item descriptions, to hidden messages that uncover secret story connections that most players would never stumble over otherwise.
+Instead, it reveals the dark and labyrinthine lore in a multitude of ways, from gorgeous cut scenes, to detailed item descriptions, to hidden messages that uncover secret story connections that most players would never stumble over otherwise.

 Winner: Elden Ring.
 While Wordle has no need for a story, it’s impossible not to give this one to the game that does need one—and tells its story well.